monsonite/SIMPL/README.md

 See the Cambridge EDSAC from 1948 for examples of an alpha character instruction set:  https://www.cl.cam.ac.uk/~mr10/Edsac/edsacposter.pdf

-SIMPL was designed as a human readable pseudo-language to control a virtual machine based on a Minimal Instruction Set Computer (MISC).
+SIMPL was developed as a human readable pseudo-language to control a 16-bit virtual machine based on a Minimal Instruction Set Computer (MISC).

+It performs the Read-Eval_Print Loop (REPL) required by a serial interpreter shell.

 A MISC is a computer architecture typically defined by a very small instruction set - often with only 8 to 32 instructions.